pauliacomi/pyGAPS/docs/manual/isotherm.rst

 requested.
 Here, these properties are specific to each material and cannot be calculated.
 Therefore, they have to be specified by the user.

-Similar to the list of adsorbates described above, pyGAPS includes a list of samples, stored as Sample objects.
+Similar to the list of adsorbates described above, pyGAPS includes a list of samples, stored as Material objects.
 This is populated at import-time from the database.
 It is this list from where the required properties are retrieved.

-To specify the properties, the user must create a Sample instance, populate it with the density value and the molar mass, and then upload it either to the internal list or the internal database.
+To specify the properties, the user must create a Material instance, populate it with the density value and the molar mass, and then upload it either to the internal list or the internal database.
-For more info on this see the :ref:`Sample class manual <sample-manual>`
+For more info on this see the :ref:`Material class manual <material-manual>`

 .. _isotherms-manual-unique: